CyVerse-learning-materials/foss/docs/06_reproducibility_I.md

 One solution to software dependency hell is to use an Environment Manager

-An environment manager allows you to create software installation directories (similar to PATH) that are **isoloted** your computer's PATH.
+An environment manager allows you to create software installation directories (similar to PATH) that are **isolated** your computer's PATH.
 You can create unique environments and install specific software version to run specific scripts.

 <br>